shagun751/bsnq/Dev - Logs/log_bsnqM_vAlgo.md

 ### List of Work
 - [x] Test pressure term with integration by parts [Link](#log_bsnqM_vAlgo_2)
 - [x] Added _fem_dN6iSc6dx_N6j()_ femAnalyticalTri_v1.1.f90
+- [ ] waveFileModule search to binary instead of sequential
+- [x] waveFileModule time-series interpolated by cubic spline instead of linear.
+Verified implementation.
+	- Check the importance of this for shipMod.
+May not matter in this though [link](./log_bsnqM_v0002.md#log_bsnqM_v0002_13)

 -----------------------------------------------